acrawford73/odysee-download/README.md

 Special characters are removed from the filenames, except commas, periods, and hyphens.

+Playwright for Python is used for loading React based websites.
+[Playwright-Python](https://github.com/microsoft/playwright-python)

 ## Install

 This script is intended for Ubuntu Linux with Python 3.
 Tested on Ubuntu 22.04 LTS.